EugeneKrapivin/ComoEngineeringBlogPosts/Long names and paths in Windows.md

-Lately, on a project I work on, arose the need to delete files and folders that are nested in deep heirarchies of folders.
+Has this ever happened to you?
+I was working on a project recently where I had to delete files and folders that are nested in deep heirarchies of folders.

-##### Maximum path length limitation
+##### Maximum Path Length Limitation
-Windows limits the length of any path to 260 characters, more than that will cause file/folder creation problems.
-Such deep heirarchies (or just long named files) can not be created in a simple manner.
-However, sometimes they get created, for example in the process of compilation.
+Windows limits the length of any path to 260 characters.
+Any more than that will cause file/folder creation problems.
+It is not simple to create deep heirarchies (or just long-named files.
+Sometimes, though, they can be created during the compilation process.

 ##### Scenario
-You have to automate a compilation of some java project.
-Once compilation is done, you have to delete all the by-products of the compilation that you do not need anymore.
-You try to delete the folder after extracting what you need, but it doesn't delete.
+To do this, first automate the compilation of a Java project.
+When the compilation is done, delete any by-products of the compilation that you don't need.
+If you try to delete the folder after extracting what you need, it won't delete.

 `D:\Products\Web\Conduit.Mobile.PHP\tmp\427618da-bfc8-4a44-88d2-b939fadfcde0\2_20150302132731\Library\build\intermediates\classes\release\com\conduit\app\pages\branches\data\BranchesPageDataImpl$BranchesFeedDataImpl$BranchesFeedItemDataImpl$BranchesFeedItemOpeningHoursDataImpl$BranchesFeedItemOpeningHoursDayDataImpl$BranchesFeedItemOpeningHoursDayHoursDataImpl.class`

-Let me assure you, this file name is 194 characters long, the whole path is 367 characters long, which is way past the microsoft windows limit.
-This file could not be deleted neither, from windows explorer, nor by command line del.
-Since the folders are not empty, they could not be deleted as well.
+Let me assure you, this file name is 194 characters long.
+The whole path is 367 characters long, which is way past the Windows limit.
+This file can also not be deleted from Windows Explorer or command line del.
+Since the folders aren't empty, they can't be deleted either.
 Problem.

-##### Unicode paths
+##### Unicode Paths
-Many of the windowsAPI functions provide variations for unicode paths that actaully allow longer paths.
-Such paths allow up to 32,767 characters.
+Many of the Windows API functions provide variations for unicode paths that actaully allow longer paths, up to 32,767 characters.

-##### Win32API function
+##### Win32API Function
-The Windows API, informally WinAPI, is Microsoft's core set of application programming interfaces (APIs) available in the Microsoft Windows operating systems.
-WinAPI holds various functions for manipulating files and directories, in our solution we'll use three of those:
+Windows API, informally WinAPI, is Microsoft's core set of APIs, available in the Microsoft Windows operating systems.
+WinAPI has various functions for manipulating files and directories.
+In our solution, we'll use three:

 ```language-c
 BOOL WINAPI RemoveDirectory(